-The Market Place should be developed to accommodate anchor commercial and a variety of neighbourhood scale retail goods and services, including: food, beverage and entertainment operators to provide amenities to the area residents, in addition to office and professional employment opportunities, and some comprehensive residential, in accordance with the policies of this Plan.
+The Market Place should be developed to accommodate residential, office and a variety of retail goods and services, including: food, beverage and entertainment operators to provide neighbourhood scale amenities to the local area. anchor commercial and a variety of neighbourhood scale retail goods and services, including: food, beverage and entertainment operators to provide amenities to the area residents, in addition to office and professional employment opportunities, and some comprehensive residential, in accordance with the policies of this Plan.